fBloc/bloc-client-go/README.md

 	// logger.Infof("start")

 	progressReportChan <- bloc_client.HighReadableFunctionRunProgress{
-		ProcessStageIndex: 0, // AllProcessStages() index 0 - "start parsing ipt". which also will be represented in the frontend immediately.
+		ProgressMilestoneIndex: 0, // AllProgressMilestones() index 0 - "start parsing ipt". which also will be represented in the frontend immediately.
 	}

 	numbersSlice, err := ipts.GetIntSliceValue(0, 0)